Joints tightened: Proof of the main theorem

 \section{Proof of the main theorem}

 A \emph{joints configuration} $(\cJ, \cL)$ consists of a set $\cL$ of lines in $\FF^d$ and a set $\cJ$ of joints formed by these lines.
 We abuse the notation ``$p\in\ell$'' slightly to deal with the cases when some point has more than $d$ lines passing through it.
-At each joint $p$, pick arbitrarily $d$ lines from $\cL$ passing through $p$ in linearly independent directions, and we write ``$p \in \ell$'' (and likewise with ``$\ell$ contains $p$'', etc.) only if $\ell$ is one of these $d$ chosen lines.
-Alternatively, one can think of $\ell \in \cL$ as subsets of lines in $\FF^d$ formed by removing from $\ell$ all joints where $\ell$ was not one of the $d$ chosen lines.
+At each joint $p$, we pick arbitrarily $d$ lines from $\cL$ passing through $p$ in linearly independent directions, and we write ``$p \in \ell$'' (and likewise with ``$\ell$ contains $p$'', etc.) only if $\ell$ is one of these $d$ chosen lines.